Coalescent Models from Trees with GMRF

 trees = readTreeTrace("output/horses_iso_Constant.trees", treetype = "clock", burnin = 0.1)

-maptree = mapTree(trace=trees)
+maptree = mapTree(trace=trees, conditionalAges=TRUE)

 taxa <- maptree.taxa()